-What we know in America as a “Debbie downer,” the Italian slang word, “Gusastafesta,” is someone who’s a spoiler or someone who ruins the party.
+What we know in America as a “Debbie downer,” is the Italian slang word, “Guastafesta.”
+This is someone who’s a spoiler or ruins the party.

-When your friend is annoying you, shout “basta, basta” as this means “enough is enough.”
+When your friend is annoying you, shout these Italian slang words which mean “enough is enough.”

 11. Non fai scumbari

-When your Italian grandmother won’t stop embarrassing you, simply say “Non fai scumbari” or “Stop embarrassing me/don’t embarrass me.”
+When your Italian grandmother won’t stop embarrassing you, simply say “Non fai scumbari” or “Stop embarrassing me.”

-This Italian slang word means “afternoon nap,” which are very common in Italy.
+This Italian slang word means “afternoon nap,” which is very common in Italy.